benlubas/.dotfiles/nvim/README.md

   <summary>Firenvim</summary>

 I have configuration for [firenvim](https://github.com/glacambre/firenvim), which makes it easier to edit markdown for web fields.
+TL;DR: textwidth off, wrap on.
 These slightly altered settings are also used for editing prs and issues with `gh`

 </details>

 <details>
   <summary>IDE type stuff</summary>

 - [mfussenegger/nvim-dap](https://github.com/mfussenegger/nvim-dap)
 - [rcarriga/nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui)
 - [nvim-neotest/neotest](https://github.com/nvim-neotest/neotest)

-This stuff is great when I use it
+This stuff is great when I need to use it.
+But it mostly just sits there.

 Best dap configuration option: